VMatrix1900/draft-moq-design-space-analysis-of-moq/draft-shi-moq-design-space-analysis-of-moq.md

 Another approach is to connect the relays in a dynamic mesh instead of a static hierarchy.
 Alibaba's  low-latency live streaming network builds on a flat CDN overlay {{LiveNet}}.
 A centralized controller collects the latency between each relay periodically and calculates the optimal path (latency-wise) for each media stream dynamically.
 Alibaba claims the flat topology reduce the latency by half compared to static hierarchy.
 An example is shown in {{mesh}}, the media stream is forwarded through relay 1 and relay 4, only 2 hops.
 If the network path between relay 1 and relay 4 are congested, relay 1 - relay 2/3 - relay 4 maybe used to provide lower-latency forwarding.

+The controller can be connected with 3rd party application provider and manages the interactive media communication between producer and consumer for the application provider.
+The interactive media can be delivered to other consumers via certain relays of the live streaming network.
+A request of interactive media communication can be triggered by a consumer.
+The request is sent to the application provider which then attempts to pull related media of corresponding consumer and producer from the live streaming network.
+The application provider merges the media containing the producer and the consumer and delivers the merged media to the live streaming network.
+The live steaming network conducts the media switching for the corresponding producer, consumer and other consumers via the corresponding relays upon the receipt of the media switching request.

 ~~~
               +-----------------------------------------+